laravel/docs/dusk.md

 <a name="assert-script"></a>
 #### assertScript

-Assert that the given JavaScript expression has a given value:
+Assert that the given JavaScript expression evaluates to the given value:

     $browser->assertScript('window.isLoaded')
             ->assertScript('document.readyState', 'complete');